The editor’s role in producing your book

 Most (but not all) manuscripts need to be edited more than once, and each time a manuscript is edited, this is called an editing ‘pass’.

 - If the manuscript needs major structural corrections, the editor will need to undertake at least one structural editing pass to ensure the manuscript is ready for the line editing stage.

-- Whether or not the manuscript has undergone structural or line editing, if it is correct apart from spelling, punctuation and occasional grammatical errors, it is ready for copy editing.
-This is usually able to be done in one editing pass.
+- If the manuscript is more or less correct apart from spelling, punctuation and occasional grammatical errors, it usually only needs one copy editing pass.